 Mt.
 LeConte is one of the most popular hiking trails in Great Smoky Mountains National Park.
 Mt.
-LeConte is the third highest peak in the Smoky Mountains and the sixth highest in the whole Appalachian chain.
+LeConte is the third highest peak in the Smoky Mountains and the sixth highest in the entire Appalachian chain.

 Mount LeConte Overnight Hike links: